Differences Between a Secured and Unsecured Line of CreditPublished on April 8, 2022 by Daniel Azzoli

 2. It can Act as a Financial Safety Net

-When you run into an emergency expense, your first line of defence should typically be your emergency fund.
+When you run into an emergency expense, your first line of defense should typically be your emergency fund.
 But if you don’t have one or if it won’t cover the entire expense, being able to tap into an emergency line of credit can be an effective way of bridging the gap between this emergency and your next paycheck.

 3. Flexible Repayment